raspberrypilearning/interactive-animation/en/step_7.md

 Your sprite's name will change in the Sprite list:
 ![Image change name in list](images/challenge1-sprite-list.png){:width="300px"}

+Your second sprite has exactly the same code as your first sprite.
+Do not run the program until you have begun to alter the second sprite - you will not see the second sprite because it is sitting underneath the first sprite.

 --- /collapse ---

 --- collapse ---